rigerc/SpecGram/README.md

 ## Give it a try

-Copy the `.kilocode` directory into your project. `.kilocodemodes` is 100% optional.
+Copy the `.roo` directory into your project. `.roomodes` is 100% optional.
 It installs modes that are available from the Kilocode marketplace.
 They are not used by any of the core `/specify`, `/plan`, or `/tasks` workflows but can be helpful during implementation.